Samkth123/KTH-md/Finans II.md

 - **Marked to Market**: Each day's ending price is used to determine gains and losses.
 - **Liquidity**: Highly liquid as they are traded on an exchange.
 - **Flexibility**: Can be easily sold or rolled over before maturity.

+**Open Interest and Reversing Trades**

+**Open Interest:**

+- **Definition**: Open interest refers to the total number of derivative contracts, such as futures or options, that are not settled and remain open.
+- **Significance**: It's a measure often used to gauge the liquidity or activity level of a particular contract or market.

+**Reversing Trades:**

+- **Closing Positions**: If you hold a long position and wish to close it, you can take an equal and opposite short position, which effectively cancels out the original position.
+- **Usage**: Most futures contracts are closed out prior to expiration through this method of reversing trades.
+- **Actual Delivery**: A very small percentage of futures contracts (typically 1-3%) lead to physical delivery of the underlying asset.
+Most participants use futures for hedging or speculative purposes rather than to exchange physical commodities

+**Margin and Trading Arrangements**

+**Initial Margin:**

+- **Definition**: The initial margin is the upfront payment made when entering into a futures contract.
+It's a percentage of the contract value and can be in cash or securities.
+- **Purpose**: It acts as a guarantee of the trader's ability to fulfill the contract.

+**Maintenance Margin:**

+- **Definition**: This is the minimum amount of equity that must be maintained in the margin account at all times.
+- **Function**: If the account balance falls below this level due to market movements, it triggers the need for additional funds to restore the initial margin level.

+**Margin Call:**

+- **Trigger**: When the account's balance drops to the maintenance margin level, the broker issues a margin call.
+- **Response Required**: The trader must deposit additional funds into the margin account to bring it back up to the initial margin requirement.
+If this is not done, the broker may close out the position to limit potential losses.